SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-17-education-and-antisemitism.md

 Back when I was just a wee child, I never thought much about antisemitism.
 That's partly because in a small, semi-rural midwestern town there were only a few Jews, all of whom were culturally indistinguishable from everybody else.
-Also, in those days, it was permissible to think that antisemitism was mostly an issue of the past, largely settle in World War II with the defeat of the Nazis.
-In my na&iuml;vet&eacute; I thought antisemitism an thing largely of the past or of the stubbornly uneducated.
+Also, in those days, it was permissible to think that antisemitism was mostly an issue of the past, largely settled in World War II with the defeat of the Nazis.
+In my na&iuml;vet&eacute; I thought antisemitism a thing largely of the past, or of the stubbornly uneducated.

 It was much in the same sense as we thought of racism: in a mostly-white small town, racism was not a daily issue for whites, and could be regarded as having been settled by